3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Baseline Models

-\paragraph{Proprietary LMMs.} To analyze the 3D spatial reasoning capabilities of state-of-the-art LMMs, we explore a variety of proprietary LMMs, \eg, Qwen-VL, Claude, Gemini, and GPT.
-We follow Duan \etal~\cite{duan2024vlmevalkit} and formulate all questions as multiple choice questions with circular evaluation enabled.
+\paragraph{Proprietary LMMs.} To analyze the 3D spatial reasoning capabilities of state-of-the-art LMMs, we explore a variety of proprietary LMMs, \eg, QWen-VL~\cite{Qwen2.5-VL}, Claude~\cite{claude}, Gemini~\cite{google2024gemini2}, and GPT-4o~\cite{hurst2024gpt4o}.
+For Gemini-2.0-Flash, we further evaluate two variants: (1) for Gemini-2.0-Flash-bbox we first ask the model to detect the 3D bounding box and then prompt the model to answer the question based on the 3D bounding boxes, and (2) for Gemini-2.0-Flash-think we evaluate the thinking model where the model performs deep thinking prior to answering the question.

 \paragraph{LLaVA-v1.5~\cite{liu2023improvedllava}.} LLaVA-v1.5-7B is a strong open-sourced LMM baseline built on a Vicuna-v1.5 LLM and a CLIP-ViT-L vision encoder.
 It extends the visual instruction tuning framework~\cite{liu2023llava} with an MLP connector and a scaled up image resolution.